 Distributing industrial marketing content

 For those prospects not yet in buying mode, it is important to keep your organization and brand top-of-mind.
 We can do this by creating the industrial marketing content mentioned above and distributing it to targeted audiences.
-Here are a few examples of how you can do that.
+You can find a few examples of how you can do that below.

-Ultra-targeted industrial newsletters are a good place to start.
+Ultra-targeted industrial newsletters are the best place to start.
 Drive qualified traffic to your featured articles by using them to sponsor industry newsletters

 >>>View deatils about industry newsletters<<<